What is PPE?

 Who should provide PPE?

-The provision of PPE is covered by the Personal Protective Equipment at Work Regulations 1992.
+The provision of PPE in the workplace is covered by the Personal Protective Equipment at Work Regulations 1992.
 Under this legislation, employers have duties concerning the selection, provision, maintenance, storage and correct use of personal protective equipment.
 Employees must be appropriately trained on how to use the PPE required for each specific task.
 The cost of providing PPE must be covered by the employer and employees should not be expected to contribute in any way, towards the provision or maintenance of PPE.

 Employees also have a duty regarding the use of PPE.
 Under the work regulations, employees must take reasonable steps to ensure that PPE provided is used properly and responsibly.
 Additionally, workers must wear PPE in accordance with an instruction which has been provided to them.
 Inspection before use should be made by the user and any defect or concern about the equipment reported to the appropriate line manager.
 PPE should be returned to the designated storage unit after use.
 Employees should only undertake work in which they have been suitably trained and qualified to perform.